About Vovk.ts

 - index.ts (imports

-This approach is called the “segmented RPC client” and allows you to split the client into smaller TypeScript files that can be imported separately, hiding RPC modules and their corresponding schemas from specific pages.
+This approach is the segmented RPC client and lets you split the client into smaller TypeScript files that can be imported separately, hiding RPC modules and their corresponding schemas from specific pages.
 For example, pages responsible for “customer” functionality won’t import “admin” RPC modules, keeping admin implementation details hidden from customer pages.

 More info